scottteglasi/ansible-role-mysql/README.md

 #### Installing MySQL Community Edition 5.7+ on CentOS

 MySQL Community Edition installations now generate a temporary root password for MySQL and write that password into the mysql error log.
-In this case, make sure to pass the following flag in your `set_fact:` block, as well as use the different package names.
+In this case, make sure to pass the following vars in:

+* `mysql_packages: [ 'mysql-community-server', 'mysql-community-client' ]`
+* `mysql_get_temporary_root_password: true`

+Here's a complete setup of pre-tasks for MySQL Community Edition:

 ```yaml
   pre_tasks: